 4. Ice and Salt

 Ice and salt might lead you to a question mark up into your mind.
-But yes, these two household staples also make a good deodorising agent into our stinking drains.
+But yes, these two household staples also make a good deodorising agent into your smelly drain.
 For you to be able to attain a good result in using the ice and the salt technique, you have to remove traps from your drain.
 If you don’t know how to, you can call a plumbing expert to help you out with this.
 To start the deodorising process using ice + salt procedure, all you have to do is to prepare your ice cubes to be small enough to fit into your drain mouth.
 Once the sizes are good enough, you can now pour a generous amount of salt into it.
-Once the two has been perfectly mixed up, you can now drop the icicles into your drain.
+Once the two have been perfectly mixed up, you can now drop the icicles into your drain.

 The hard ice will act as a blade, like that of a blender, while the salt acts as a preserving agent for the hardness of the ice.
 It is more likely to regard this process as a mechanical procedure than that of a chemical.
 The ice will scrape off all of the residues including grease, while the salt also makes a good stench neutraliser.
+This step will neutralise the odor of your smelly drain.

-5. Coffee and Charcoal
+5. Coffee and Charcoal for a smelly drain

 This tandem is a good temporary fix until a professional plumber is there for help.
 It is not only useful for drains, but you can also use this inside the fridge, into the bathroom and even everywhere in the house to keep a pleasant smell into the house at all times.

-For sure, there are a lot of other different ways on how to solve your stinking drain problems.
+For sure, there are a lot of other different ways on how to solve your smelly drain problems.
 But the best ones start within our kitchen practices.
 Because no matter how much chemicals or knowledge you know into fixing the problem, if you are not having a good kitchen practice, then it will be hard for this one to stop.
 You should always be more responsible when it comes to the sink and drain usage.
 Be sure to scrape all of the food or any residues from out eating utensils before stacking them into the drain.
 This little way will keep the stress of stinking drain away!
 A little ounce of prevention worth it than a pound of cure!